instead-hub/instead-js/README.md

 This is an attempt to recreate functionality of INSTEAD in the web application.

+## Ready to use version

+You can download latest stable version here: https://instead-hub.github.io/instead-js/instead-js.zip

+Add/remove games to 'games' folder, then run

+    node list_games.js

+to update games list.

 ## Installation

 Prerequisites: nodejs 6.3+, npm 3.10+